-Due to the COVID-19 pandemic, financial markets experienced exceptional volatility in 2020.
-The Fund's exposure across all risk parameters including market, credit and liquidity remained within all risk limits set out in the Fund's Statement of Investment Policies and Procedures
+Due to the COVID-19 pandemic, financial markets experienced exceptional volatility in 2022.
+To combat inflation in 2022 with pandemic recovery, Bank of Canada interest rates have rose steadily.
+The Fund's exposure across all risk parameters including market, credit and liquidity remained within all risk limits set out in the Fund's Statement of Investment Policies and Procedures.